Are The US Markets in Stage #4 Of The Excess Phase Peak Pattern?

 If the Excess Phase Peak Pattern is going to invalidate at this point, the critical support level will stay unbroken, and a new upward price trend will be established from the Phase #3 support/bottom.
 So, this is when we need to watch very cautiously for any significant shift in central bank policies, foreign capital risks, shifting sentiment, or anything else that may provide the needed support for the markets to keep rallying higher.
 Otherwise, we should expect the Excess Phase Peak to continue unfolding.

 Traders and Investors should stay very cautious in this phase of the markets.
 Going “all-in” with a bullish or bearish expectation right now can be very dangerous to your bottom line.
+I found my tactical asset revesting strategy provides above-average growth and capital protection.

 Learn why I rely on my proprietary CGS, BAN, and TTI strategies to assist in identifying opportunities in various market trends and how I use these to find opportunities to trade within the Excess Phase Peak Pattern.
 Volatility is still quite high, and there are opportunities for great trades if you understand risk factors.